turnkeylinux/confconsole/README.rst

 - `System settings`_:

+  - confconsole autostart config
   - install security updates
   - update hostname

-- Install the system to the hard disk (only when running live)
+- Install the system to the hard disk (only available when running live)
 - Reboot the appliance
 - Shut down the appliance
 - Quit (return to commandline)